ViolaFlower/Re-Console/README.md

 It is built with configurability, performance and ease of use in mind.

 ### This includes, but is not limited to:
+- A programmer art add-on which retextures the game
 - Controller Support
 - Lightweight and performant; built on the [Adrenaline](https://modrinth.com/modpack/adrenaline) modpack, for the most optimal, stable performance.
 - Near 100% Legacy Console Edition parity